younatics/YNSearch/README.md

 self.ynSearchView.ynSearchMainView.setYNCategoryButtonType(type: .colorful)
 ```

-See more usage in exapmle file
+See more usage in demo

 #### You can fully customize this `YNSearch` based on view hierachy